ksj7924/CLBCat/README.md

     In the catalog, partial, including but not limited to, the confirmed CLBs, the predicted CLBs; and these transitional blazars, or the possible transitional blazars between the standard FSRQs and BL Lac types (EW-based classification);
-    even also including the red or blue (quasars) blazars.
+    even also including the red or blue (quasars) blazars;
+    and broad line BL Lac types sources.

 Note: